Semrush helps you:

 I’m living proof that content marketing works.

-Since launching my business in 2013, our blog content alone has generated 18,859,737 total visitors to date.
+Since launching my business in 2013, our blog content alone has generated over 12 million total visitors to date.

-That doesn’t even include the millions of people that have seen our content on Twitter, Facebook and YouTube.
+That doesn’t even include the millions of people who have seen our content on X (Twitter), LinkedIn, and YouTube.

 So it’s clear that content marketing can work.
 The question is: how do you start taking advantage of it?